bitrise-io/devcenter/_articles/en/team-management/organizations/members-organizations.md

    ![](/img/test-group-manage-group.png)

-## Removing members from organizations
+## Removing members from Organizations

 Members can be removed from the entire organization or from one of the groups belonging to an organization.
 In practice, this means that a single member can be removed from working on any of the apps belonging to the organization or only from selected apps.